 For more news, reviews and the very latest info for business travellers, follow us on Twitter: we're @AusBT.

-About David Flynn
+David

-David Flynn is the editor of Australian Business Traveller and a bit of a travel tragic with a weakness for good coffee, shopping and lychee martinis.
+David Flynn is the Editor-in-Chief of Executive Traveller and a bit of a travel tragic with a weakness for good coffee, shopping and lychee martinis.